ome/bio-formats-documentation/sphinx/formats/options.rst

        This will overwrite any existing Creator in the input metadata.
        If set to true, the Creator attribute will only be updated if it wasn't previously set;
        any existing value will be preserved.
+   * - :doc:`ome-xml`
+     - ``omexml.preserve_creator``
+     - false
+     - If set to false, the OME-XML Creator attribute will be updated to include the current Bio-Formats version.
+       This will overwrite any existing Creator in the input metadata.
+       If set to true, the Creator attribute will only be updated if it wasn't previously set;
+       any existing value will be preserved.

 Usage
 ^^^^^